declangrant/Character-Sheet-Generator/README.md

 # Cyberpunk 2020 Character Sheet Generator

-This project is a small Python app to generate blank a Cyberpunk 2020 character sheet with a custom selection of skills.
+This project is a small app to generate blank a Cyberpunk 2020 character sheet with a custom selection of skills.
+Both a local (Python 3.6+) and website version are available.
 It was created to allow referees to give their players non-standard skill options tailored to a campaign or setting.

 # Installation